driessene/acoustic_camera/readme.md

 - cmap - str: The [color map](https://matplotlib.org/stable/users/explain/colors/colormaps.html) which to use for the heatmap.
 Default is viridis.

 ## AudioPlayback - Stage
 Play data back out to your speakers.
 Useful for hearing how filters effect data easily for demonstrative purposes.
-Expects a matrix to keep consistency from recorders and simulators
+Expects a matrix to keep consistency.

 ### Properties
-- samplerate - int: The sample rate of the data
+- samplerate - int: The sample rate of the data.
-- blocksize - int: The blocksize of the data
+- blocksize - int: The blocksize of the data.
-- channel - int: The channel which to play
+- channel - int: The channel which to play.

 #### Properties
-- label - str: The label to pass to the file name
+- label - str: The label to pass to the file name.
 - path - str: The path of where to save the file.
 Must be a folder with no / or \ at the end of the string.

 # direction of arrival
 Holds elements, wave vectors, steering vectors, and steering matrices.
 Use to calculate steering vectors for simulators and steering matrices for DoA algorithms.
-All classes here are dataclass.
-They have no methods, only hold and calculate data

 ## spherical_to_cartesian - function
 Takes np.array([radius, inclination, azimuth]) and returns np.array([x, y, z]).